catec/piloting_grcs/README.md

 This repository contains the gRCS (General Robot Control Station) developments of the PILOTING H2020 project.

+In the following video you can see the complete integration with the PILOTING ecosystem.
+In particular, a real use case of visual inspection on a viaduct is shown: [PILOTING I&M Platform – Workflow](https://www.youtube.com/watch?v=_UPj5b1k2JA).

 <img src="./doc/overview_grcs.png" alt="gRCS" height="70%" width="70%">

 ## Dependencies installation